-Retirement comes once, so preparing for it as best as you can is incredibly important.
+Retirement comes once, so preparing for it as best as you can be incredibly important.
 But, preparing for retirement is often much easier said than done.
 For millennials, this is especially true; in 2018 the average millennial had $25,500 in their 401(k) retirement account.
-This might sound like a lot, but it actually doesn’t put them on track to retire in their 60s.
+This might sound like a lot, but it doesn’t put them on track to retire in their 60s.

 Even worse, nearly two-thirds of millennials haven’t saved anything for retirement.
 Successfully investing in your retirement requires that you start investing now and stick with it for the long haul.

 So, is there anything that can be done now, or is it too late?
 And are 401(k)s the best route?
 We’ll share six common 401(k) mistakes millennials make that you can avoid now, plus some retirement account alternatives and supplemental accounts.

 What Is a 401(K)?

 A 401(k) is a retirement account offered by employers.
 This tax-advantaged account allows you to make contributions that are tax-deductible, lowering your taxable income for the year.
 The downside is that withdrawals from this type of account will then be taxed.